 Ink.
 Ink.
 Ink.

-I can practically taste it in my mouth, thick, black liquid stories; it tastes like creation.
-It tastes like possibilities.
-It tastes like hope.
+I can practically taste it in my mouth—thick, black liquid stories.
+It tastes like creation.
+It tastes like possibility.

 But now is not the time to be thinking of forbidden words.